 Then, Northmill Bank combines users' opinions together with competitors’ approaches toward similar issues.
 As a result, they decide whether there’s any action they can take to solve the problem.
 (Source: How to Build a Bank That Solves Real Customer Problems? interview)

-We can test each validation criteria with various sets of experiments, says Pedro Sousa, ex-Senior Product Manager at Netguru.
-Then, we can use the results of experiments individually but also treat them as the basis for further trials.
+We can test each validation criterion with various sets of experiments, says Pedro Sousa, ex-Senior Product Manager at Netguru.
+Then, we use the results of experiments individually but also treat them as the basis for further trials.

 "Customer interviews are often the starting point, and in the format of those interviews you can use ‘The Mom Test’ framework."